awsdocs/amazon-opensearch-service-developer-guide/doc_source/serverless-overview.md

 When you create your first collection, OpenSearch Serverless instantiates two OCUs—one for ingest and one for search\.
 To ensure high availability, it also launches a standby set of nodes in another Availability Zone\.
 This means that a total of four OCUs are instantiated for the first collection in an account\.

 These OCUs exist even when there's no activity on any collection endpoints\.
 All subsequent collections share these OCUs\.
 When you create additional collections in the same account, OpenSearch Serverless only adds additional OCUs for search and ingest as needed to support the collections, according to the [capacity limits](serverless-scaling.md#serverless-scaling-configure) that you specify\.
+Currently, capacity doesn't scale back down as your compute usage decreases\.

 For information about how you're billed for these OCUs, see [Pricing for OpenSearch Serverless](#serverless-pricing)\.